Landaff, New Hampshire: Geography

+Landaff is in northwestern New Hampshire and northwestern Grafton County.
+It is 14 mi by road southwest of Littleton and 9 mi east-northeast of Woodsville.

-According to the United States Census Bureau, the town of Landaff has a total area of 73.8 km2, of which 73.4 sqkm are land and 0.4 sqkm are water, comprising 0.48% of the town.
+According to the U.S. Census Bureau, the town has a total area of 73.8 km2, of which 73.4 sqkm are land and 0.4 sqkm are water, comprising 0.48% of the town.
 The highest point in Landaff is the summit of Moody Ledge in the south-central part of town, at 2326 ft above sea level.
 The Ammonoosuc River defines part of the northwestern boundary of the town, and the Wild Ammonoosuc River flows through the southern part of the town.
 Landaff lies fully within the Connecticut River watershed.

 The southern half of the town is in the White Mountain National Forest, accessible via Cobble Hill Trail and Ore Hill Trail from the north.
 Natural features of Landaff include many viewsheds, mountain summits, wetlands, undeveloped woodland and farm land.
 The main bodies of water in town are Chandler Pond, Jericho Pond and Gordon Pond.